mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 author: "MMA"
 comments: true
 ---
 Ridge regression and the Lasso are two forms of regularized regression (i.e., to constraint the model) which are typically achieved by constraining the weights of the model.
-These methods are seeking to alleviate the consequences of multicollinearity and overfitting the training set.
+These methods are seeking to alleviate the consequences of multicollinearity and overfitting the training set (by reducing model complexity).

 When two (or multiple) features are fully linearly dependent, we have singular (noninvertible) $\mathbf{X}^{T} \cdot \mathbf{X}$ since $\mathbf{X}^{T} \cdot \mathbf{X}$ is not full rank.
 This is obviously going to lead to problems because since $\mathbf{X}^{T} \cdot \mathbf{X}$ is not invertible, we cannot compute $\hat{\theta}_{OLS} = \left(\mathbf{X}^{T} \cdot \mathbf{X} \right)^{-1} \cdot \mathbf{X}^{T}y$.
 Actually we can, however, estimates of coefficients will be unrealistically large, untrustable.
 Similarly, the variance of the estimates,